Build Your Own VPN Server on VPS: Step-by-Step Privacy Guide

 sudo systemctl status openvpn@server

-• Confirm IP change at ipleak.net, dnsleaktest.com.
+• Confirm the IP change at ipleak.net, dnsleaktest.com.

 • Use WireGuard’s peer log or OpenVPN’s status.log.